-Sealing a basement from the inside requires that the sealant product must be able to retain “negative hydrostatic pressure”.
+Basement Sealing from the inside requires that the sealant product must be able to retain “negative hydrostatic pressure”.
 Negative hydrostatic pressure is water pressure that passes through the substrate and presses on the back side of the coating.
-Constant hydrostatic pressure from the side walls or from beneath the footing and floor will never detach Sani-Tred products.
+Constant hydrostatic pressure from the side walls or from beneath the footing and floor will never detach Sani-Tred products when sealing exterior basement walls.
 They will not peel, blister, chip, delaminate, or detach from concrete, concrete block, mortar, stone or wood even in the constant presence of negative hydrostatic water pressure on a “raw edge” (the starting or stopping point of the coating.)
 Sani-Tred is the only complete basement or foundation sealing system in the world with the ability to retain “negative hydrostatic pressure”.

-For detailed instructions on installing Sani-Tred, click here.
+For detailed instructions on how to waterproof exterior basement walls and instal Sani-Tred, click here.

 How & Why Sani-Tred Products Permanently Retain Negative Hydrostatic Pressure

 Three unique properties allow Santi-Tred products to retain negative hydrostatic pressure unlike any other products in the world; Flexible Penetration Technology®, Elongation Memory Technology® and Permanent Flexibility®.